rackspace/runway/docs/source/module_configuration/custom.rst

 Custom Plugin Support
 =====================

-Need to expand runway to wrap other tools?
+Need to expand Runway to wrap other tools?
 Yes - you can do that with custom plugin support.

 Overview